Estate Administration

 The role of an executor/administrator encompasses:

-• paying all debts owing by the deceased; and
+• paying all debts owing by the deceased

 • distributing the balance of the assets to the beneficiaries.